Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Mock Catalog for Lensed GWs

 \subsection{Distributions}

 Based on ten years of simulated GW observations utilizing the combined ET and CE network, we analyze the parameter distributions for both sources and lenses.
 Our discussion primarily focuses on the redshift distributions of sources and lenses, the impact of magnification bias on source redshift, the distribution of maximum angular separations in multi-image events, as well as the distributions of SNR and time delays.
-All respective parameters of the source, the lens system and images have been released in the \texttt{GW-LMC} mock catalog on GitHub.
+All respective parameters of the source, the lens system and images have been released in the \texttt{GW-LMC} mock catalog on GitHub \footnote{\url{https://github.com/LensedGW/GW-LMC}}and have been archived on Zenodo\footnote{\url{https://zenodo.org/records/19212271}} \citep{li_youkai_2026_19212271}.